top of page

 Healthcare facilities interested in hiring Eileen as a part of their support care team are asked to send all inquiries directly to her.

 Eileen C.K.
-Shafer, CCM at the harp for Therapeutic Music
+Shafer, CCM at the harp for a Therapeutic Music session

 FAQ ABOUT THERAPEUTIC MUSIC